Hi there!

 It worked, by the way!
 Now all the ads in my feeds are about insurance and trucks.

 Occupational hazards, perhaps.
-Yet it is only thanks to these (and other) lived experiences, and the convictions these have engendered in me, that I feel prepared – now and at long last – to address a subject that I myself could only gesture vaguely in the direction of, all those years ago, with this brief and desultory footnote:
+But it is only thanks to these (and other) lived experiences, and the convictions these have engendered in me, that I feel prepared – now and at long last – to address a subject that I myself could only gesture vaguely in the direction of, all those years ago, with this brief and desultory footnote:

 It should be pointed out that while media theorists (such as Marshall McLuhan or, more recently, Ben McCorkle) have argued that the form of media necessarily affects the communication which takes place through it, and certainly the same case could be made concerning social media, a larger discussion of how social media platforms themselves act as another “author” by influencing the communication of users is beyond the scope of this essay.